bhershdu/nlp_legislation_prediction/README.md

 # nlp_legislation_prediction
 Class project to predict party affiliation of of legistators from legislation text.

 This is part of a larger idea, to be able to simulate the effects of legislation.
-But the first step is learning how to process legislative text is highly formalized and run some sort of prediction from it.
+But the first step is learning how to process legislative text, which is highly formalized.
+Then run some sort of categorization/predicition on it.

 The goal for this project is to take a set of legislative text.
 Extract the changes or new legislative text.
 Using the party affliation of the author(s) as the label.